-The lead for managing medicines at Lavant C.E.
-Primary School is Monique Langley or in their absence Adrian King.
+The leads for managing medicines at Lavant C.E.
+Primary School are Mrs. Carol Skeens & Mrs. Claire Spencer or in their absence Mr. Adrian King.
 In their duties staff will be guided by their training, this policy and related procedures.